 What you need

-You’ll need a screwdriver, wire cutters, wire strippers, a heat gun or a household hair dryer, two wire nuts (yellow is the largest acceptable; the smaller orange, blue, and tan nuts will also work), about two pieces of small shrink tubing and a couple of larger pieces, and a power cord.
+You’ll need a screwdriver, wire cutters, wire strippers, a heat gun or a household hair dryer, two wire nuts (yellow is the largest acceptable; the smaller orange, blue, and tan nuts will also work), about two pieces of small shrink tubing and a couple of larger pieces (buy an assortment pack), and a power cord.
 You can buy an inexpensive extension cord and cut off the end, reuse a power cord from a discarded small appliance, or buy a new replacement cord.